-In the randomized trial of SpineCor bracing, more participants progressed to a curve of 45 degrees or more (3/26 in the intervention versus 3/21 in the control group, significance not reported).
-One prospective study of 37 Risser 0 girls examined the effect of nighttime-only bracing on prevention of progression of Cobb angle past 50 degrees.
-Adolescents were followed for about three years; during that time, 19 percent (4/21) of braced subjects and 12 percent (2/16) control subjects had curves that progressed past 50 degrees, which was not statistically significant (p=0.472).
-A second retrospective study of 64 Risser 0 girls examined data on braced subjects from treatment initiation up to the point of weaning to part-time brace or progression-of-curve past 45 degrees; control subjects were drawn from a different cohort, and selected for matching age, Cobb angle, maturity, and length of followup.
-The study found that 3.1 percent (1/32) of braced subjects and 6.3 percent (2/32) of control subjects had progression of Cobb angle to 45 degrees or more (reported as not significant; no p value provided).
+In the randomized trial of SpineCor bracing, more participants progressed to a curve of $45^{\circ}$ or more (3/26 in the intervention vs. 3/21 in the control group; significance not reported).
+One prospective study of 37 girls with a Risser sign of 0 examined the effect of nighttime only bracing on prevention of progression of Cobb angle past $50^{\circ}$ .
+Adolescents were followed for about 3 years; during that time, 19 percent (4/21) of braced subjects and 12 percent (2/16) of control subjects had curves that progressed past $50^{\circ}$ , which was not statistically significant (p=0.472).
+A second retrospective study of 64 girls with a Risser sign of 0 examined data on braced subjects from treatment initiation up to the point of weaning to parttime bracing or progression of curve past $45^{\circ}$ ; control subjects were drawn from a different cohort, and selected for matching age, Cobb angle, maturity, and length of followup.
+The study found that 3.1 percent (1/32) of braced subjects and 6.3 percent (2/32) of control subjects had progression of Cobb angle to $45^{\circ}$ or more (reported as not significant; no p-value provided).

 Association between daily hours of brace wear and curve progression past a defined number of degrees.
-The single included study that assessed the association between daily hours of brace wear and degrees of increase of curvature demonstrated a benefit associated with increased hours of brace wear.
+The single included study that assessed the association between daily hours of brace wear and degree of increase of curvature demonstrated a benefit associated with increased hours of brace wear.
 This study (BrAIST, discussed previously in this section) included 116 subjects for whom data on daily duration of brace use was available.
-Results demonstrated a significant inverse correlation between quartile of daily duration of brace wear (measured by heat sensors) and the likelihood of progression of curve to 50 degrees or more.
-Average brace wear of 0-6 hours per day was associated with a 59 percent likelihood of progression to 50 degrees or more, while brace wear of 12.9 or more hours per day was associated with a 7-10 percent likelihood of progression to 50 degrees or more (p<0.001).
+Results demonstrated a significant inverse correlation between quartile of daily duration of brace wear (measured by heat sensors) and the likelihood of progression of curve to 50° or more.
+Average brace wear of 0 to 6 hours per day was associated with a 59 percent likelihood of progression to 50° or more, while brace wear of 12.9 or more hours per day was associated with a 7 to 10 percent likelihood of progression to 50° or more (p<0.001).

 Curve progression in adulthood.
-Cobb angle in adulthood was assessed in one included study, which suggested little progression in adulthood in either treated or observed individuals with curves of moderate magnitude.
-Seventy-seven of the original 106 girls that had been enrolled at two of the centers in the SRS bracing cohort were re-evaluated an average of 16 years after skeletal maturity (average age 32 years).
-Average Cobb angles at maturity in this cohort were similar in both observed and braced groups (30.6 degrees in observed participants, 27.7 degrees in braced participants; p=0.067).
-Between skeletal maturity and adult followup, average Cobb angle had increased by an average of 4.4 degrees (SD 4.1) in observed patients; and by an average of 6.4 degrees (SD 5.8) in braced patients.
-Only 7.5 percent (3/40) of observed individuals and 5.4 percent (2/37) of braced individuals had progression of the curve past 45 degrees at the time of followup (p>0.99).
+Cobb angle in adulthood was assessed in one included study, which suggested little progression in adulthood in either treated or observed persons with curves of moderate magnitude.
+Of the original 106 girls who had been enrolled at two of the centers in the SRS bracing cohort, 77 were re-evaluated an average of 16 years after skeletal maturity (average age, 32 years).
+Average Cobb angles at maturity in this cohort were similar in both observed and braced groups (30.6° in observed participants vs. 27.7° in braced participants; p=0.067).
+Between skeletal maturity and adult followup, average Cobb angle had increased by an average of 4.4° (SD, 4.1) in observed patients and by an average of 6.4° (SD, 5.8) in braced patients.
+Only 7.5 percent (3/40) of observed participants and 5.4 percent (2/37) of braced participants had progression of the curve past 45° at the time of followup (p>0.99).